Description and is it worth a visit

 In general, it is not necessary to visit Wat Had Siaw, but if you want to see non-tourist places, you can reach it during a walk through Ban Xieng Maen village.

-🕐 Working hours: during daytime.
+🕐 Working hours

-🚶 How to get there: the temple is located in the village of Ban Xieng Maen on the opposite side of the Mekong River (Wat Had Siaw temple on map).
+The temple is located in the village of Ban Xieng Maen on the opposite side of the Mekong River (Wat Had Siaw temple on map).
 To get here, you need to take a car ferry or passenger motor boat, which depart from the marinas opposite the Royal Palace for 5000 Kip approximately every 10-15 minutes by occupancy.
 Further from the pier on the other side, you need to walk along the signs to Wat Long Khun, and after it, straight along the trail 800 meters.
 Along the way there will be a fork on which you need to choose the path to the right.